 Because babies this age are more awake, alert, and aware of their surroundings during daylight hours, they're more likely to be tired at night and sleep.
 But the range of normal is still very wide.

 Infants up to 3 months old should get 14–17 hours of sleep over a 24-hour period, says the National Sleep Foundation.
-Many will have settled into a daily sleep routine of two or three naps during the day, followed by a longer "sleeping through the night" stretch after a late-night feeding.
+Many will have settled into a daily sleep routine of 2-3 naps during the day, followed by a longer "sleeping through the night" stretch after a late-night feeding.

 How Should Babies Sleep?